DeFUCC/gun-vue/src/README.md

 But there may be more!

-- **Descriptions** - the markdown rich text file README.md that describes the gist of the module and it's functionalities.
+- **README.md** - the markdown rich text file with a description of the module and it's functionalities.
 If it's present, it need to be to put it into the composable module definition as `[[include:./README.md]]`.
+- **Histoire *.story.vue** - the complementary components stories to showcase their flexibility and composability